 - World Parkinson Congress 2016 World Parkinson Congress (WPC), the only Parkinson’s conference to draw together people with Parkinson’s, researchers and clinical experts took place in Portland, Oregon, USA from 20th to 23rd September 2016.
 We have just got back from a very busy and interesting trip!
 Tom Isaac honoured with Distinguished…

 - Take a look at a few of the surveys we recommend to express your individual views and opinions on these topics in Parkinson’s Disease.
-Describing your Parkinson's Describing Parkinson's Symptoms Excessive Daytime Sleepiness The Parkinson Alliance Survey: Swallowing and Parkinson's Rallying 2016: Data, Data,…
+Rallying 2017: Perceptions of risk University of Lisbon survey: Swimming & Parkinson's The Parkinson Alliance Survey: Vision and Parkinson's Describing your Parkinson's …

 - At WPC 2016 we filmed people with Parkinson's, advocates and experts sharing their Tips and Tricks for living well with Parkinson’s.
 These films are available to view in the Tips and Tricks Library under the relevant sections.
 It is intended that these films will create a 'heritage' of advice from advocates living with the condition…